Maratyszcza/FXdiv/README.md

 - Header-only library, no installation or build required
 - Compatible with C99, C++, OpenCL, and CUDA
 - Uses platform-specific compiler intrinsics for optimal performance
-- Fully covered with unit tests (Google Test framework)
+- Covered with unit tests and microbenchmarks

 ## Example